tu-team/2/doc/emotions/computational emotions via virtual neuromodulators/artificial_emotions_via_virtual_neuromodulators.md

 1. Fear/Terror
 1. Shame/Humiliation

 We suppose that innate non-conscious affects and their appraisals could use different much more quick and simple mechanisms than developed, trained during life time conscious emotions, appraisals and coping.
 This way we use two models: affect theory for innate quick emotional reactions and "wheel of emotions" for conscious low level and high level emotions.

-High level emotions:
+According to Plutchik theory basic emotions could be mixed like colors into high level emotions listed below:

 1. Love
 1. Submission